alabarga/mnp_training/README.md

 ##### tumor purity estimation

-To train a Random Forest regression model that predicts ABOLUTE purity of TCGA brain tumor samples, see `purity.html` or `purity.Rmd`
+To train a Random Forest regression model that predicts ABSOLUTE purity of TCGA brain tumor samples, see `purity.html` or `purity.Rmd`